Latest News

 5. Turning;

 A signed consent form will be required from the parent or legal guardian and they must also attend the course with the youngster at all times.
-No child will be allowed to ride without written parental consent and with the parent or legal guardian present.
+No child will be allowed to ride without written parental consent and without the parent or legal guardian present during the course.

 Helmets & Protective Gear

-Your helmet is the most important piece of protective gear for safe riding and can prevent a serious head injury.
-Goggles or a face shield will help protect your eyes from dust and small objects and help with visibility.
-When purchasing a helmet it must meet one of the following standards:
+Your helmet is the most important piece of protective gear for safe riding as it can prevent a serious head injury.
+Goggles or a face shield helps protect your eyes from dust and/or debris and also helps with visibility.
+When purchasing a helmet, please make sure that it meets at least one of the following standards:

 • Canadian Standards Association D230 "Safety Helmets for Motorcycle Riders"